 5 things to watch out for when buying a domain

-Purchasing an NFT domain name is an exciting step for getting set up on Web3.
+Purchasing a web3 domain name is an exciting step for getting set up on Web3.
 Before you begin, here are a few things you should consider.

 1. Ownership vs. Rental

 Like any purchase decision, price can often be a big factor.
 It’s easy to get lured into buying a domain at a very low price but don’t be fooled, not all domain purchases are alike.
 Some registrars (the companies that manage the reservation of Internet domain names) offer pricing at an extremely low cost, but require you to pay annual renewal fees for life, locking you into paying additional fees each year in order to maintain your domain.

 Look out for: